-Whatever side you are on, whether you are filing an action or have had one filed against you, attorney Carlos M. Amor can answer your questions and represent your interests.
+Whatever side you are on, whether you are filing an action or have had one filed against you, partition lawyer Carlos M. Amor may answer your questions and represent your interests.

 How to Win a Partition Action in Florida

 Partition actions are often very confusing.
-While in the following sections we answer common questions in general terms, you’ll need to speak with an attorney who is experienced in real estate partition actions to obtain specific answers for your situation.
+While in the following sections, we answer frequent questions in general terms.
+You will need to speak with an attorney experienced in real estate partition actions to obtain specific answers for your situation.

 How Does a Partition Sale Work?